-Elements: Knowledge of child DOMAIN and adolescent development • Kno Knowedge of students' intere DOMAIN 1: PLANNING AND PREPARATION Component 1b: Demonstrating Knowledge of Students child and adolescent development • Knowledge of the learning process • Knowledge of students' skills, knowledge, and language proficiency Knowledge of students' interests and cultural heritage • Knowledge of students' special needs ARATION le of Students nowledge of students' skills, knowled ge of students' special needs ge, and language proficiency LEVEL OF PE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Knowledge of child and adolescent development Teacher displays little or no knowledge of the developmental characteristics of the age group.
+Elements: Knowledge of child and adolescent development • Knowledge of the learning process • Knowledge of students' skills, knowledge, and language proficiency • Knowledge of students' special needs

+LEVEL OF PE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Knowledge of child and adolescent development Teacher displays little or no knowledge of the developmental characteristics of the age group.
 Teacher displays partial knowledge of the developmental characteristics of the age group.
 Teacher displays accurate understanding of the typical developmental characteristics of the age group, as well as exceptions to the general patterns.
 In addition to accurate knowledge of the typical developmental characteristics of the age group and exceptions to the general patterns, teacher displays knowledge of the extent to which individual students follow the general patterns.
 Knowledge of the learning process Teacher sees no value in understanding how students learn and does not seek such information.
 Teacher recognizes the value of knowing how students learn, but this knowledge is limited or outdated.
 Teacher's knowledge of how students learn is accurate and current.
 Teacher applies this knowledge to the class as a whole and to groups of students.
 Teacher displays extensive and subtle understanding of how students learn and applies this knowledge to individual students.
 Knowledge of students' skills, knowledge, and language proficiency Teacher displays little or no knowledge of students' skills, knowledge, and language proficiency and does not indicate that such knowledge is valuable.
 Teacher recognizes the value of understanding students' skills, knowledge, and language proficiency but displays this knowledge only for the class as a whole.
 Teacher recognizes the value of understanding students' skills, knowledge, and language proficiency and displays this knowledge for groups of - students.
 Teacher displays understanding of individual students' skills, knowledge, and language proficiency and has a strategy for maintaining such information.
 Knowledge of students' interests and cultural heritage Teacher displays little or no knowledge of students' interests or cultural heritage and does not indicate that such knowledge is valuable.
 Teacher recognizes the value of understanding students' interests and cultural heritage but displays this knowledge only for the class as a whole.
 Teacher recognizes the value of understanding students' interests and cultural heritage and displays this knowledge for groups of students.
 Teacher recognizes the value of understanding students' interests and cultural heritage and displays this knowledge for individual students.